Path-conditioned training: a principled way to rescale ReLU neural networks: Experiments

 \item \textbf{Small variance initialization:} As shown above, for near constant-width architectures ($n_i \approx n$ for all $i$), the diagonal exhibits significant spread when the initialization standard deviation $\sigma_k$ is small relative to $1/\sqrt{n}$, i.e., when $a \ll 1$. \end{enumerate} In both cases, the diagonal magnitudes vary widely across parameters, creating favorable conditions for \pathcond.

-\textbf{Empirical validation.} To validate these predictions, we generate networks with fixed depth (8 layers) and mean width (32 neurons per layer), varying the architectural regularity via a Dirichlet-based sampling method (detailed in Appendix \ref{sec:regimes_proofs}) from nearly uniform (all layers $\approx 32$ neurons) to highly non-uniform configurations.
-For each network, we compute: (1) the width ratio $\max_i n_i / \min_i n_i$, quantifying architectural non-uniformity, and (2) the infinity norm of the log-rescaling factors $\|\log(\text{rescaling})\|_\infty$, measuring the magnitude of required rescaling adjustments.
-We test both small and large variance initializations.
-Figure~\ref{fig:regime_analysis} shows a strong correlation between width ratio and log-rescaling magnitude, as well as between small variance initialization and larger rescaling effects, confirming our theoretical predictions.
+\textbf{Empirical validation.} To validate these predictions, we generate networks of fixed depth (8 layers) and fixed mean width (32 neurons per layer), varying only the \emph{architectural regularity} i.e., how uniformly neurons are distributed across layers.
+This is controlled by a Dirichlet-based sampling scheme (detailed in \cref{sec:regimes_proofs}) with concentration parameter $\alpha$ that interpolates between highly non-uniform layer widths ($\alpha \to 0$) and perfectly uniform ones ($\alpha \to +\infty$, all layers with $\approx 32$ neurons).
+For each sampled architecture, we initialize the weights at a range of variances and compute $\|\log(\text{rescaling})\|_\infty$, which quantifies the magnitude of the rescaling adjustments required by \pathcond. \Cref{fig:regime_analysis} reveals two clear trends, both consistent with our theoretical predictions: the rescaling magnitude grows as layer widths become more irregular, and as the initialization variance decreases.

 \textbf{Experiment on the MNIST Autoencoder.} To further validate our characterization of favorable regimes, we consider an autoencoder task where we can systematically vary architectural balance through the compression factor.
 We follow the experimental setup of \citet{desjardins2015natural}.
 The encoder is a fully connected ReLU network with architecture $[784, 784/c_f, 784/c_f^2]$ where the compression factor $c_f \in \{1, 2, 4, 7\}$ (the decoder is symmetric).
 All weights are initialized using Kaiming uniform initialization.
 We train for 500 epochs using SGD with a batch size of 128 and learning rate $10^{-3}$ (additional results in \Cref{sec:add_regimes}).
 Each experiment is repeated over 3 independent runs.